 So, What Does That Mean for You as a Newly Qualified Accountant?

 With this exit of strong talent at the recently qualified accountant level, supply and demand issues may arise again.

-We expect that this increase in people making the move abroad may impact the market in terms of supply for the remainder of 2022 and into early 2023, notwithstanding the number of people coming out of contract in October 2022 and April 2023.
-But this should level off as people, who may have lived abroad for the last number of years, also return to Ireland over the coming months, especially as we get closer to Christmas.
+We expect that this increase in people making the move abroad may impact the market in terms of supply for the remainder of 2023 and into early 2024, notwithstanding the number of people coming out of contract in April 2023 and October 2023.
+But this should level off as people, who may have lived abroad for the last number of years, also return to Ireland over the coming months.

 It also means that companies may experience a temporary shortage of talent at this level in the short to medium-term, so potentially more opportunities for those who decided to stay here locally!

 If you are considering making a move abroad over the next few months, grab it with both hands and enjoy every second!
 And if you need some guidance, please don’t hesitate to get in touch with our recently qualified accounting teams in Leinster and Munster.
 Not only do we have a trusted list of specialist recruiters across the world who we partner with to help people moving abroad and returning to Ireland, many of our team have spent time living and working in Australia, Canada, London, Cayman…to name just a few exotic spots!

 We also have a dedicated International Appointments Partner, Sarah Barry ACA, who would be delighted to help you secure that next international role.

 Coming out of your training contract in 2023?
 Do you want to make sure you make the very best first step after qualifying?
 Do you want a coffee meeting with an expert recruitment consultant; someone who is a qualified accountant, just like you (meet some of our team here >>>)?
 Do you want a little help to create your very own best financial future?
 No problem.
 Just drop us a line today on email@example.com and we will take it from there.
 Simple.